Finding the best invoice software for your small business could change the way you view your finances.

 Some small businesses invoice needs are basic.

-Payment processors like Stripe, PayPal and Square offer the option to send customer invoices.
+Payment processors such as Stripe, PayPal and Square offer the option to send customer invoices.
 You can also set up recurring invoicing and payments that take manual processes out of your invoicing equation.

 Using these processors, you can add quick payment functions in emails and on your site too, making it easy for customers to make payments.